alvas-education-foundation/AbhishekShastry-Courses/4AL17EC002_PYTHON CODES/4AL17EC002_Data Analysis using pandas/README.txt

 Jupyter Notebook web-application is used to run python code.

-Python code : Data Analysis_pycode.html
+Python code : Data Analysis_pycode.ipynb